open-ce/open-ce/README.md

 conda_build_config.yaml:  This is a YAML config file which contains all package
     prerequisite information accumulated from across the Open-CE components open-ce/
-    This directory contains the build and validation tool `open-ce` For more information run `./open-ce/open-ce -h` envs/
+    This directory contains the build and validation tool `open-ce`.
+    For more information run `./open-ce/open-ce -h` envs/
     Contains the YAML environment config files that identify the dependency